-As part of the bank debt refinancing, the Company entered into a USD 20 million subordinated loan with Aker ASA.
-The loan has an interest rate of 10.25 percent which is due in one lump sum upon repayment of the loan.
+As part of the bank debt refinancing in 2015, the Company entered into a USD 20 million subordinated loan with Aker ASA.
+The loan had an interest rate of 10.25 percent which is due in one lump sum upon repayment of the loan.
 The loan is due the earlier of (i) six months after the secured vessel debt becomes due or (ii) upon receipt of proceeds from Philly Tankers.
-The principal balance as of 31 December 2018 was USD 6.7 million, plus USD 4.0 million in accrued interest.
-Subsequent to year-end, AMSC repaid the loan and accrued interest in full.
+During 2019, AMSC repaid the loan and accrued interest in full.